bgbrink/ddPCRvis/README.md

 install.packages(c('shiny', 'shinyjs', 'rhandsontable', 'jsonlite', 'devtools', 'R.utils', 'roxygen2', 'plotrix', 'clue', 'parallel', 'ggplot2', 'openxlsx', 'plotly'), repos='https://cran.rstudio.com/')
 ```

-If you use dropClust as a submodule, you also need the following Bioconductor packages.
+If you use ddPCRclust as a submodule, you also need the following Bioconductor packages.
 ```R
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")